Microcom Networking Protocol: MNP 9

-MNP 9 (there was apparently no 8 released) improved the Universal Link Detection to add newer high-speed modes, but was otherwise identical to MNP 7.
+MNP 9 (there was apparently no MNP 8 released) improved the Universal Link Detection to add newer high-speed modes, but was otherwise identical to MNP 7.

 MNP 10

 MNP 10 introduced a new error-correction protocol designed specifically to work well on the noisy phone lines widely used in eastern Europe.
 Unlike earlier versions like MNP 4, MNP 10 constantly monitored line quality and adjusted packet size back up if conditions improved.

 In 1991 Microcom licensed MNP 10 to Rockwell International for use in their extremely popular modem chip sets.
 Since almost all modems with the exception of USR's models used the Rockwell chipset from about 1995, MNP 10 became fairly widely deployed (if not used).
 USR eventually added MNP 10 to their V.everything series modems, effectively making it universal.

 MNP 10 was later expanded to MNP 10EC, the "EC" standing for "Extended Cellular".
 This was a series of modifications that allowed MNP 10 to deal with the transmission pauses when a cell phone moves from one cell to another, which would normally be interpreted as errors in the line.
 Using MNP 10EC, these pauses are correctly identified as "not errors", and the link speed remains higher.
 Its success led to the AT&T Paradyne-created competitor, ETC.

 MNP 10EC was particularly attractive in the cellular role due to the inclusion of the ULN link-negotiation method originally introduced in MNP 6 (and improved in MNP 9).
 On a cellular network where all air-time is billed, the faster setup saved money.
 MNP 10EC had a limited life span, as the cell networks turned to a variety of all-digital systems that no longer required a modem to connect to a computer.